-- Install signage at multiple locations in Auburn, and the I-80 interchanges with Elm Avenue and SR 49 in Auburn to direct oversized truck traffic away from the SR 49 study corridor - Install signage at multiple locations in Placerville and the US 50 intersection with Spring Street SR 49, Missouri Flat Road Interchange, and on existing changeable message signs along US 50 west of Placerville to Hazel Avenue to direct oversized truck traffic away from the SR 49 study corridor - Pursuant to the conditions of approval established as part of the entitlement process and approval of the Dollar General Store located in Cool, coordinate with El Dorado County to better enforce Dollar Store truck restrictions in the Confluence
+- Identify locations in Placerville and Auburn and place signage to deter oversized trucks from entering the corridor. - Establish communication with heavy truck operators and dispatch centers to inform them of alternative routes and the safety impacts of using the corridor.
+This includes Highway Advisory Radio (HAR) and truck navigation system service providers such as STAR. - Install signage at multiple locations in Auburn, and the I-80 interchanges with Elm Avenue and SR 49 in Auburn to direct oversized truck traffic away from the SR 49 study corridor. - Install signage at multiple locations in Placerville and the US 50 intersection with Spring Street SR 49, Missouri Flat Road Interchange, and on existing changeable message signs along US 50 west of Placerville to Hazel Avenue to direct oversized truck traffic away from the SR 49 study corridor - Encourage local and regional agencies to coordinate with the CHP to encourage greater enforcement on SR 49 including ticketing STAA-sized vehicles (48-53 feet KPRA). - Encourage local and regional agencies to partner with Caltrans and the CHP to form a Goods Movement Committee to establish a forum for addressing oversized truck usage in the Confluence. - Pursuant to the conditions of approval established as part of the entitlement process and approval of the Dollar General Store located in Cool, coordinate with El Dorado County to better enforce Dollar General Store truck restrictions in the Confluence.